ANNarchy/ANNarchy/docs/manual/RateSynapse.rst

 Rate-coded synapses
 *******************************

 As for neurons, you can define the synaptic behavior using a ``Synapse`` object.
 Although the description is local to a synapse, the same ODE will be applied to all synapses of a given Projection from one population to another.
-The same vocabulary as for neurons is accessible (constants, functions, conditional statements), except that the synapse must distinguish presynaptic and postsynaptic parameters/variables.
+The same vocabulary as for neurons is accessible (constants, functions, conditional statements), except that the synapse must distinguish pre-synaptic and post-synaptic parameters/variables.

-Like ``r`` for a rate-coded neuron, one variable is critical for a rate-coded synapse:
+Like ``r`` for a rate-coded neuron, one variable is special for a rate-coded synapse:

 * ``w`` represents the synaptic efficiency (or the weight of the connection).
 If an ODE is defined for this variable, this will implement a learning rule.
 If none is provided, the synapse is non-plastic.